|Ease of Use:|

 - Some aspects may require the manual to understand

-The following review was conducted in January 2017, and information on subsequent software updates and new version releases may not be reflected within.
 This review predates OnSIP’s desktop app, free to OnSIP users, so is not affected by bias.

 Counterpath's Bria for Mac is the macOS equivalent of the venerable softphone that's known to Android, iPhone, Linux, and other operating systems.
 The current iteration for Mac supports HD voice and video calling, click to call, speakerphone, mute, transfer, 3-way calling, and up to 3,000 presence-based contacts.